What is the Price of your Privacy?

-Your behaviour is analysed by every online purchases on Amazon, every search on Google or transaction with your credit card.
+Your behaviour is analysed by every online purchase on Amazon, every search on Google or transaction with your credit card.
 Companies continuously collect data with every click you make and every cookie that you accept.
 What do they do with these data?
-When companies demand access to the location of your phone without actually needing it for their applications, is this access still needed for services and research?
+Is access to the location of your phone really needed for the application you want to use?
 The line of privacy can easily be crossed.
-In the world of today everybody faces a trade-off between privacy and convenience that is barley talked or thought about in everyday life.
-Join us for this diverse Debate Café on the price of your privacy.
+In today’s world, everybody faces a trade-off between privacy and convenience that is barely talked or thought about in everyday life.

-Anna Berlee - Lecturer Molengraaff Instituut of Private Law, Utrecht University; PhD researcher Maastricht European Private Law Institute (MEPLI).
-Research interests: Property, Privacy & Data Protection, Internet of Things, Law and Technology, Fintech (including Blockchain) and Teaching Methods. https://annaberlee.nl/about/
+Anna Berlee - Assistant Professor at the Molengraaff Instituut of Private Law, Utrecht University; PhD researcher Maastricht European Private Law Institute (MEPLI).
+Research interests: Property, Privacy & Data Protection, Internet of Things, Law and Technology, Fintech (including Blockchain) and Teaching Methods.

-Apostolis Zarras – Assistant Professor Department of Data Science and Knowledge Engineering, Maastricht University.
+Apostolis Zarras – Assistant Professor at the Department of Data Science and Knowledge Engineering, Maastricht University.
 Research interests include: systems, network, and web security.
 Zarras received his PhD in IT Security from the Ruhr-University Bochum.
-He also hold a M.Sc. and B.Sc. in Computer Science from the University of Crete.
+He also holds a M.Sc. and B.Sc. in Computer Science from the University of Crete.
 Before joining Maastricht University, Zarras was a postdoctoral researcher at Technical University of Munich.